 The following inactive course(s) will only be offered if there is sufficient demand:

-Physics for Junior High School I
+PHYS 7011T Physics for Junior High School I

-Physics for Junior High School II
+PHYS 7012T Physics for Junior High School II

-Physics for Junior High School III
+PHYS 7013T Physics for Junior High School III

 PHYS 7020T Concepts and Theories of Modern Physics

 PHYS 7025T Modern Topics in Physical Science

 PHYS 7030X Biomechanics PHYS 7035X Electronics

 PHYS 7040X Advanced Optics

 Political Science

 Department office: 3413 James Hall

 Phone: 718.951.5306

 Full-time Faculty

 Distinguished Professor: Theoharis

-Professors: Currah, Ness, Okome, Robin, Theoharis, Ungar
+Professors: Currah, Johnson, Ness, Okome, Robin, Ungar

 Visiting Professor: Wypijewski

-Associate Professors: Alonso, Amold, Estey, Johnson, Law, London, Su
+Associate Professors: Alonso, Arnold, Estey, Law, London, Su

 Assistant Professors: Go, Path

 M.A. degree program in political science HEGIS code 2207; SED program code 02108

-Elimination of political science concentration and change in name and substance of concentration in international affairs is contingent on New York State Education Department approval.

-The political science master's program offers students a choice of two concentrations: international affairs and global justice or urban policy and administration.
+The political science master's program offers students a choice of two concentrations: International Affairs and Global Justice or Urban Policy and Administration.

-The international affairs and global justice concentration is designed to prepare students for careers in international affairs, development, government, international organizations, non-profits, public education, and the private sector - or to move on to law school or doctoral programs in the social sciences.
+The International Affairs and Global Justice concentration is designed to prepare students for careers in international affairs, development, government, international organizations, non-profits, public education, and the private sector - or to move on to law school or doctoral programs in the social sciences.
 With small classes and opportunities to work closely with faculty, this two-year program offers a broad range of courses in comparative politics, international relations, and global justice.
 To foster professional preparation, the faculty also helps students with publication of their work, internship placements, and study abroad opportunities.

-In the urban Policy and administration concentration, students develop skills in understanding politics and policy processes in the US metropolis, including New York City.
-This program champions the collaborative production of cutting-edge theoretical work and real-world practice, and students are expected to be intellectual leaders in policy-relevant fields in urban settings: labor, race, ethnicity, immigration, urban planning, local elections, and public education.
-Graduates find professional opportunities in government agencies, non-profit organizations, community-based organizations, and electoral politics.
+In the Urban Policy and Administration concentration, students develop skills to understand politics and policy processes in the US metropolis, including New York City.
+This program champions the collaborative production of theoretical work and real-world practice, and students are expected to be intellectual leaders in policy-relevant fields in urban settings: labor, race, ethnicity, immigration, urban planning, elections, and education.

-.....

 Matriculation requirements

 Admission is highly competitive; decisions are based on GPA, recommendation letters, personal statement, and relevant experience.
 General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."

-·-----

 Degree requirements (30-33 credits)

------

 Students choose one of the following two concentrations: I. International Affairs and Global Justice, or II.
 Urban Policy and Administration.

 I. International Affairs and Global Justice: This is a two-year program, with 15 credits to be completed each year.
 The requirements are:

 (1) Courses: Ten 7000-level courses (30 credits) with the following distribution:

-1. Four Required Courses, which are to be taken during the first year:
+1. Four Required Courses, which are to be taken during the first year.

 POLS 7610 International Relations

 POLS 7720 Comparative Politics

 POLS 7960 Professional Development

 POLS 7001 Research Methods

 2. Six Electives, chosen from the following courses: